tripeersyou/francisoliverdev/_posts/2021-03-12-grammys-2021-predictions-for-pop-and-major-categories.md

 4. Intentions by Justin Bieber feat.
 Quavo
 5. Un Dia (One Day) by J Balvin, Dua Lipa, Bad Bunny & Tainy

 Exile wins this category by a lot.
-Combine Taylor's superb lyric writing and having Bon Iver for her to have a sort of dialogue in the song totally elevates the song.
+Combine Taylor's superb lyric writing and having Bon Iver for her to have a sort of dialogue in the song totally elevates it.
 Dynamite by BTS is just a catchy song with a hook in the chorus but really has no main point but to have it engrained in your ears for BTS to have a more international audience.
 Intentions by Justin Bieber is just badly written, its bad when Quavo says "asset" like "skkrt" because you have no interesting words in that line except for "asset".

 ### Best Pop Vocal Album